EndPointCorp/end-point-blog/2009/08/12/perlpostgres-changes-in-dbdpg-2151.html.md

 Found: 2 : Viktoria
 ```

 In 2.15.0, we loosened the requirement that the number of placeholders in each array match up with the expected number.
-Per the DBI spec, any "missing" items are considered undef, which maps to a SQL NULL.
+Per the DBI spec, any “missing” items are considered undef, which maps to a SQL NULL.
 Thus:

 ```perl
 $dbh->do('DROP TABLE IF EXISTS people');